kevinsogo/compgen/docs_src/HELP.md

 - Automatically determine the version of the `python` command, and use it to determine the default execution of `.py` files.
 (This may require overhauling the `langs.json` format.)

 - On kg kompile, add option to remove blank lines and trailing spaces?

+- Add natsorted as a python dependency of the kg python package. (?)

 # To consider